lunaluc1203/Programming-Assignment-Optimal-Garage-Pairing-Using-Recursion/README.md

 Optimal Garage Pairing Using Recursion

-A C program that computes the minimum total distance required to connect garages using expressways.
-This project emphasizes recursive optimization and demonstrates how AI tools were used to improve performance for larger inputs.
+Language: C
+Course: COP 3502C – Computer Science I
+Focus: Recursion, Optimization, AI-Assisted Problem Solving

-Project Overview
+Overview

-Given the coordinates of 2n garages, the program pairs them into n expressways such that each garage is used exactly once and the total distance is minimized.
-The solution explores all valid pairings using a recursive permutation approach.
+This project computes the minimum total distance required to connect garages using expressways.
+Given the coordinates of 2n garages, the program pairs them so that each garage is used exactly once while minimizing the overall distance.

+The solution explores all valid pairings using recursive permutations and applies AI-assisted optimization to improve performance for larger inputs.

 AI-Assisted Optimization

-This assignment required the use of AI tools to optimize the program for higher values of n.
+This assignment explicitly required the use of AI tools (ChatGPT) to optimize the program.

-The initial implementation worked correctly for smaller inputs.
-AI assistance (ChatGPT) was used to identify performance bottlenecks and introduce early pruning, allowing the recursion to terminate branches when partial distances exceeded the current best solution.
-This significantly improved runtime while preserving the required recursive structure.
+Initial solution worked correctly for small inputs (n ≤ 5)

+AI assistance was used to analyze performance bottlenecks

+ChatGPT helped introduce early pruning, terminating recursive branches when partial distances exceeded the current best solution

+Optimization preserved the required recursive and permutation-based structure

+This demonstrates responsible and effective use of AI to improve algorithm efficiency while maintaining correctness.

 Key Features

 Recursive permutation generation using a used[] array

-Early pruning to reduce unnecessary recursion
+Early pruning to drastically reduce the search space

 Euclidean distance calculations between garage coordinates

-Deterministic and precisely formatted output
+Deterministic output with strict formatting requirements

-Improved performance for larger input sizes
+Improved runtime performance for larger values of n

 Technical Skills Demonstrated

 C Programming

-Recursion and Backtracking
+Recursion & Backtracking

 Permutation Algorithms

 Algorithm Optimization

-AI-Assisted Problem Solving
+AI-Assisted Development

 Dynamic Memory Management

-Floating-Point Precision Handling
+Floating-Point Precision

 Algorithm Summary

-The program recursively generates permutations of garage indices, forms garage pairs sequentially, accumulates distances as pairs are created, and prunes branches early when they exceed the best known distance.
-The optimal pairing is stored and printed.
+Recursively generate permutations of garage indices

+Pair garages sequentially from the permutation

+Accumulate distances as each pair is formed

+Prune recursion when partial distance exceeds the best known solution

+Store and output the optimal pairing

 Constraints

-No file input/output
+No file I/O (stdin/stdout only)

 Recursive solution required

-Permutation with used-array technique enforced
+Must use permutation + used-array technique

 Limited global variables

 Exact output formatting required

-Build and Run
+Build & Run
 gcc main.c -Wno-unused-result -lm
 ./a.out

 Outcome

-The final solution efficiently computes the minimum expressway distance and demonstrates effective use of AI to optimize a recursive algorithm under strict academic constraints.
+The final solution efficiently computes the optimal garage pairing and showcases how AI-assisted optimization can significantly improve the performance of recursive algorithms under strict academic constraints.